bento-platform/bento/docs/migrating_to_20.md

 # Migrating to Bento v20

+Bento version 20 includes enhancements to the Bento Public researcher portal user interface, full-text clin./phen. metadata search, and more.

+It also migrates to Postgres v18 from a mix of v13 and v16.
+Most of the steps below describe how to migrate the database containers, and it is **very important** that they are followed closely!

 > [!IMPORTANT]
 > Before beginning these steps, make sure you have **checked out** `releases/v20` on Git, but **NOT** pulled any new
 > Docker images yet!

 ## 1. Dump all Postgres databases